How To Rename a Local and Remote Git Branch

 git push origin -u <new_name>

-That's it.
-At this point, you have successfully renamed your local and remote Git branch.
+That’s it.
+You have successfully renamed the local and remote Git branch.

 Renaming a local Git Branch is a matter of running a single command.
-However you can't directly rename a remote branch, you need to delete it and then re-push the renamed local branch and delete the branch with the old name.
+However you can’t directly rename a remote branch, you need to push the renamed local branch and delete the branch with the old name.